dfki-ric-underactuated-lab/acromonk/software/python/simulation/behavior_control/controllers/tvlqr/README.md

 \end{equation*}
 ```

-The LQR formalism then can be used to derive the optimal controller at timestep $`t`$:
+The LQR formalism then can be used to derive the optimal controller at timestep $t$:
 ```math
 \begin{equation*}
 u(\mathbf{x}) = \mathbf{u}_0(t) - \mathbf{K}(t) \left( \mathbf{x} - \mathbf{x}_0(t)\right)